JonathanXDR/Atom-Blog/content/hacking-atom/sections/package-word-count.md

   serialize() {
     return {
-      yourNameWordCountViewState: this.yourNameWordCountView.serialize()
+      yourNameWordCountViewState: this.yourNameWordCountView.serialize(),
     };
   },

   toggle() {
-    console.log('YourNameWordCount was toggled!');
+    console.log("YourNameWordCount was toggled!");
-    return (
+    return this.modalPanel.isVisible()
-      this.modalPanel.isVisible() ?
+      ? this.modalPanel.hide()
-      this.modalPanel.hide() :
+      : this.modalPanel.show();
-      this.modalPanel.show()
-    );
-  }
+  },
 };
 ```

 There is a bit more going on here.
 First of all we can see that we are defining four methods.
 The only required one is `activate`.
 The `deactivate` and `serialize` methods are expected by Atom but optional.
 The `toggle` method is one Atom is not looking for, so we'll have to invoke it somewhere for it to be called, which you may recall we do both in the `activationCommands` section of the `package.json` file and in the action we have in the menu file.

 The `deactivate` method simply destroys the various class instances we've created and the `serialize` method simply passes on the serialization to the View class.
 Nothing too exciting here.